 The length of this series, which is set for 52 weeks is for you to become more familiar with your strengths and weaknesses as a sexual abuse survivor.
-While I encourage everyone to go at their own pace & to know that the doors will always remain open for questions as a community or individually.
-All the while, the work to cleanse and heal will begin within you just as in the traditional settings of nature.
+We encourage everyone to go at their own pace & to know that the doors will always remain open for questions as a community or individually ~Join Our Community Support Group.

 Fear is as near to me as breathing.
 At moments it manifests itself as anxiety & can easily escalate into a total shock of terror or even into a panic.
 It is an emotion I have had for an extensive amount of time & one I seemed to experience on a routine basis.

 Some moments the intensity was so unforgiving where I felt that it wasn’t meant for me to survive the pain.
 The emotion can clearly take on a life of its own.